arnstein99/tinypot/README.md

 ## Comments
 This program provides a simple example of a TCP/IP server program, using BSD socket functions.
 It is also a simple example of Posix thread programming.

-You can use this program to watch telnet malware at work.
+You can use this program to watch malware at work.
 In particular, Mirai.
 For this purpose, any or all of the ports 23, 2323, 23231, or 6789 may be used.
 These are the ports that are used by Mirai and similar malware.

 The malware programs vary in their sophistication.
-Some of them will detect the fact that tinypot is not a vulnerable telnet server and disconnect immediately.
+Some of them will detect the fact that tinypot is not a vulnerable server and disconnect immediately.
 Other malware programs will send several commands before giving up.
 It can be interesting to watch.
 You can expect to wait anywhere from one to 25 minutes between connection attempts.